-If a UST system is being permanently closed by removal from the ground, the certified installer should initially excavate only that amount of soil and backfill material necessary to remove the tank and piping.
-Once the tank system is removed from the ground, removal of any soil beyond three feet from the tank and piping in any direction will be considered remedial activity and will not require the use of a certified installer.

-Excavated soils must be segregated (i.e. obviously contaminated, not suspected to be contaminated).
+If an AST system is being permanently closed by dismantling and removal from the site, the certified installer should initially excavate only that amount of soil, containment structure or earthen foundation material necessary to remove the tank and piping.
+Once the tank system is removed, removal of any soil beyond three feet from the tank and piping in any direction will be considered remedial activity and will not require the use of a certified installer unless the activity involves removal or modification of a containment structure which contains other active tank systems.
+Excavated soils, containment structure and earthen foundation materials must be segregated (i.e. obviously contaminated, not suspected to be contaminated).
 This may be accomplished by visual observation and by field screening the soils and other earthen materials as they are excavated through the use of field instruments such as photoionization detectors, flame ionization detectors, portable gas chromatographs and other appropriate field measurement procedures.
 Segregation of soils and other earthen materials during excavation will facilitate laboratory testing, treatment and disposal.
 Note: Where soil has been segregated into presumably contaminated and uncontaminated piles, the soil which is presumably uncontaminated must be sampled prior to reuse on-site in order to confirm that it is uncontaminated.
-See Section VI.C.1.b.(5), "Soil Pile Sampling."
+See Section VI.C.1.b.(4), "Soil Pile Sampling."
 It is also recommended that excavated soils be segregated from concrete, asphalt material and other debris.
-See Section VI.B.3.
-"On-Site Storage of Contaminated Soil."
+See Section VI.B.3., "On-Site Storage of Contaminated Soil."